English (US) | Français (CAN) | Europe |

 “Easier to install compared to conventional multi-step finishing methods, Homega panels fit seamlessly together with a ship-lap system,” said Keven Rector of Nudura.

-These new innovations are making energy retrofits more accessible for homeowners to upgrade their home’s insulation, save money on energy consumption, and reduce their effect on the environment.
+These innovations are making energy retrofits more accessible for homeowners to upgrade their home’s insulation and save money every month on energy consumption.

 CONTACT US